What is Cutlery?

 9. Dessert Spoon and Table Folk

-Spaghetti, the spoon is placed to the left and the fork to the right.
+For spaghetti, the spoon is placed on the left and the fork on the right.

 10. Coffee Spoon

 For Coffee served in demitasse after lunch or dinner.